atakancelikkol/redcon/docs/README.md

 ```
 sudo systemctl enable redcon-server.service
 ```
-If the you do not want to start server automatically on boot up after enabling the service, simply you can disable it by this line
+If you do not want to start server automatically on boot up after enabling the service, simply you can disable it by this line
 ```
 sudo systemctl disable redcon-server.service
 ```